Table of ContentWhat does Java's garbage collection mean?

 What's the process of garbage collection?

 Java is a general-purpose programming language, and if you ever find yourself in a position where your program has unnecessary data and you are unsure of how to handle it, Java's garbage collection feature can help.
 As a result, I'm publishing this post to assist you in performing these tasks.
 If you are interested in Digital Marketing or Graphic Designing and want to learn these interesting courses then click on the links mentioned Digital Marketing Course and Graphic Designing course

 1. Introduction to Digital Marketing

 2. Website Planning and Creation

 Java programmers must deal with the challenge of destroying things that are no longer needed.
 However, this can be easily handled with the help of the garbage collector.
-By discarding things without a reference, this garbage collector's primary goal is to release heap memory.
-The process is called garbage collection.

 Free Demo Classes